voxel51/fiftyone/docs/source/user_guide/brain.rst

         The
         :meth:`compute_visualization() <fiftyone.brain.compute_visualization>`
-        method accepts a `brain_key` parameter that specifies the brain key under which to store the results of the visualization.
+        method accepts an optional `brain_key` parameter that specifies the brain key under which to store the results of the visualization.

     .. tab:: Similarity